uwuxie/C9/README.md

 ## FAQs
 ### Where can I make feature suggestions or report bugs?
 Thanks for using and testing C9!
 You can use the [issues](https://github.com/austinauyeung/C9/issues) tab for both.
-For bugs, please provide logs from `adb logcat C9App:V *:S` if possible.
+For bugs, please provide logs using the built-in logger or `adb logcat C9App:V *:S`.

+### How else can I contribute?
+Please feel free to submit a pull request, create a video walkthrough, or provide anything else you think would be helpful!

 ### What is Shizuku?
 Shizuku allows applications in general to perform actions that require elevated privileges.
 In C9, it is required to dispatch gestures on Android 11 using [InputManager](https://developer.android.com/reference/android/hardware/input/InputManager) instead of the standard dispatch using [AccessibilityService](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService).

 ### What does it mean for the cursor to intercept button presses?
 The cursors sit between your button presses and the underlying application.
 If a button is used by the cursor, the cursor will consume it and prevent the underlying application from receiving the button press.

+### Why are button mappers allowed for activation but not deactivation?
+As a result of the cursors' interception, there is no guarantee that there will not be conflict with your button mapper shortcut.
+Because of this, and for now, deactivation must be performed through the cursor.

 ## License
 [Apache License Version 2.0](./LICENSE)